aleen42/PersonalWiki/summary/docker/en.md

 $ docker run docker/whalesay cowsay boo
 ```
 - ii.
 Find what images you have by calling the following command:
 	- When you run an image in a container, Docker downloads the image to your computer.
 This local copy of the image saves you time.
-Docker only downloads the image again if the image’s source changes on the hub.
+Docker only downloads the image again if the image's source changes on the hub.
 You can, of course, delete the image yourself.
-(You’ll learn more about that later)
+(You'll learn more about that later)
 	```bash
 $ docker images
 REPOSITORY           TAG         IMAGE ID            CREATED            VIRTUAL SIZE